Cybereason/epic-jupyter/README.md

 Load this extension by calling `%loadext epic.jupyter.interpolate`.

 You can also load this and all future extenstions by calling `%loadext epic.jupyter`.

+### epic.jupyter.nbcode

+Use the function `use_notebook_code('path/to/source.py')` to start working with "notebook code" files.

+Notebook code files are python files that are loaded and then reloaded (using `exec`) whenever they change.

+These files should help maintaining separation of concerns.
+When a significant amount of relatively generic code is developed for the purposes of a notebook, keeping it in an adjacent file keeps the notebook itself focused on the research narrative.
+The automatic reload mechanism in turn frees the user from having to go back and run random code cells whenever some change is made to the underlying code.

+Ultimately, any useful code should make its way into a general purpose library.
+During that time when its scope is limited to a specific notebook - notebook code files are here for you.